kodecocodes/english-style-guide/README.md

 Books use a slightly different style guide than articles do.
 Here are the points where books differ:

-**Amersands in Titles**
+**Ampersands in Titles**

-We prefer ampersands to spelling out "and" for titles and subheadings.
+In books, we prefer ampersands to spelling out "and" for titles and subheadings.
 * **Correct**: Data Structures & Algorithms in Swift
 * **Incorrect**: Data Structures and Algorithms in Swift